Partners for public enforcement.

 We serve state attorneys general, government agencies, and cities and municipalities in their efforts to protect consumers, patients, workers, and public funds from false claims and deceptive practices.

-Cohen Milstein’s Public Client Practice is a litigation, investigation and counseling practice dedicated to meeting the needs of state and local governments.
+We offer a litigation, investigation and counseling practice dedicated to meeting the needs of state and local governments.
 Given limited government budgets and a growing list of harms to the public, we provide assistance to public clients in select cases where the government entity is undertaking large-scale matters requiring specialized expertise and additional resources.
-The Public Client Practice helps government enforcement agencies level the playing field against powerful corporate actors with expansive legal and lobbying budgets.
-We support state Attorneys General and local government agencies in their mission to protect consumers, patients, workers and public funds from false claims and other deceptive practices.
+We help government enforcement agencies level the playing field against powerful corporate actors with expansive legal and lobbying budgets.
+We support state attorneys general and local government agencies in their mission to protect consumers, patients, workers and public funds from false claims and other deceptive practices.